Home

-Certificate Of Qualification For Employment (cqe) Assistance | Community Legal Aid Services
+Certificate Of Qualification For Employment (CQE) Assistance | Community Legal Aid Services

 Provides legal assistance that helps individuals who have been convicted of certain misdemeanors or felonies file a petition for a Certificate of Qualification for Employment (CQE).
 This assists in regaining the civil rights regarding employment they lost as a consequence of the conviction.
 CQEs can be used to obtain employment or an occupational license.